Stirling-Tools/Stirling-Tools.github.io/docs/Pro.md

 ---
 # Stirling PDF Pro

 Stirling PDF offers a Pro edition of its software.
-This is the same great software but with added features and comforts.
+This is the same great software, but with added features and comforts.
-Some users that seek additional features, bulk user discounts or SLA support may want our Enterprise package.
+Some users who seek additional features, bulk user discounts or SLA support may want our Enterprise package.

 ## What's included in pro
 - Support tickets via support@stirlingpdf.com to reach the Stirling-PDF team for support